smaitlx1/demonologist-cheat-sheet/README.md

 ## Copyright Notice

-This repository may contain some left over assets from Demonologist (used with permission) that are needed for this website to run.
-These assets are excluded from the license and may not be used without permission from Clock Wizard Games.

 `Demonologist, the Demonologist logo, and any game related info, images, or sounds are either ® or TM, Clock Wizard Games.
 Any assets used  within this site are used with direct permission from Clock Wizard Games.`

 `The "Unofficial Demonologist Cheat Sheet" is not created by nor affiliated with Demonologist, Clock Wizard Games, its developers, or partners.
 This service is created by an independent third party.`